 You might not because suppliers only have to provide 50% of customers with this speed during peak time (between 8pm and 10pm).
 The actual speed you will get depends on your cabling, your area and (with non fibre-optic products) time of day and how far you are from the telephone exchange.
 This is why speeds are advertised as average.

 Most broadband providers offer 6 month contracts, and some mobile broadband deals let you pay as you go.

-Yes, because most broadband is supplied over a phone line, so line rental is added to your monthly bill.
+Yes, because most broadband is supplied over a phone line, so line rental is included in your monthly bill.

 We include broadband deals from a panel of providers we have a commercial relationship with.
 Our broadband comparison is powered by the Ofcom accredited service uSwitch.
 Here is more information about how our website works.

 We have commercial agreements with some of the companies in this comparison and get paid commission if we help you take out one of their products or services.
 Find out more here.

 You do not pay any extra and it does not affect the deal you get.